 Click Fort Langley Jazz for the festival’s official website.

-Events at the Main Festival
+Events at the Main Festival in 2025

-The headliners for the 2025 Cool Blues show are Bywater Call (a soul and rock band that’s one of the current Canadian breakout groups), Jimmy D. Lane (a member of the Chicago Blues Hall of Fame), Robert Connely Farr Duo (Maples Blues Awards nominees), Brandon Isaak & his Saints of Swing (multi-time JUNO award nominee), Steve Marriner & Local Electric (JUNO award winner), and Angelique Francis (who has played events across the globe).
+The headliners for the 2025 Cool Blues show were Bywater Call (a soul and rock band that’s one of the current Canadian breakout groups), Jimmy D. Lane (a member of the Chicago Blues Hall of Fame), Robert Connely Farr Duo (Maples Blues Awards nominees), Brandon Isaak & his Saints of Swing (multi-time JUNO award nominee), Steve Marriner & Local Electric (JUNO award winner), and Angelique Francis (who has played events across the globe).

 Weekend Events at the Festival